 Need a few tips to help you establish a habit of getting a good night’s rest each night?
 Try to maintain consistency in your schedule.
 Do your best to go to bed and wake up at the same times each day.
 Try to avoid screen-time (phones, tablets, TV, etc.) for an hour before you go to sleep.
 Do something relaxing before bed to help you transition into a restful sleep (read a book, take a warm bath, take up nighttime yoga, etc.).
 Make sure your bedroom is set up with optimal sleep conditions (find your ideal sleeping temperature, get a pillow that’s designed specifically for your sleeping position, etc.).
 And finally, avoid drinking that nightcap before hitting the hay as it can disrupt your sleep cycles, leading to a poor night’s rest.

 Being mindful of your sleeping habits can help you make the changes necessary to ensure that you get the proper amount of quality sleep needed every night.
 And as for your favorite football friend—let’s just hope that your team’s starting lineup gets plenty of rest before heading to the stadium for the next big game!

 Struggling with sleep apnea, snoring, or another sleep condition?
 We’ve got plenty of options for you.
-Take back your sleep (so you can throw that game-winning pass) by scheduling an appointment with Dr. Pasha and his team.
+Take back your sleep (so you can throw that game-winning pass) by discussing your lack of sleep with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!